Rectus/UE4SteamVRPassthrough/readme.md

 ### Note ###

-This is a very early release.
-It has only been tested with the Valve Index.
+This is an experimental release.
+It has only been tested with a few headsets.

 Any feedback or issue reports are appreciated.

 ### Requirements ###

-UE4 version 4.26 or 4.27 (the example project only supports 4.27).
+Unreal engine version 5.0

 Windows or Linux (Linux support not tested).